THEHAIGHWAY/ai-nlp-llm-engineer-main/README.md

 # About THE HAIGHWAY

 Welcome !!!

-Here is a quick presentation of **THE HAIGHWAY**.
-Feel free to skip to the [next section](#introduction) if you already know about us.
+For a quick presentation of **THE HAIGHWAY**, read [here](https://github.com/THEHAIGHWAY/.github.git).

-**THE HAIGHWAY** is a training company in **AI, Data and Cloud**.
-Our mission is to help you upskill as you were on the job.
-We offer free and paid learning ressources in **English** & **French**.

-For more about our resources, read [here](https://github.com/THEHAIGHWAY/.github.git).

 ---

 # Introduction

-This repository is our main gateway for LLM AI Engineers.
+This repository is our main gateway for LLM Engineers.
 It provides a roadmap and ressources to upskill for this role.
 It introduces you to our other repositories for this role.

-LLM AI Engineers integrates LLM capabilities in ML products.
+LLM Engineers integrates LLM capabilities in ML products.
 They build, deploy, scale and maintain LLM capabilities in production environments.

 This repo is stil a **Work In Progress**.
 But you can already enjoy it.